cosc2336-ds-alg/assg00/README.md

 ```

 The project should compile cleanly with no erors when you do the `make build`, and
-the tests should run from `make run`, though all tests are currently commented
+the tests should run from `make tests`, though all tests are currently commented
 out, so there are not actual tests available to run yet.